 Putting your financial plans in writing can significantly improve your odds of accomplishing financial goals — even basic goals like saving money — a recent survey shows.
 But few Americans have bothered to put pen to paper when it comes to their finances.

-Overall, 64 percent of Americans have a financial plan, but only 24 percent of Americans have put it in writing, according to the recent Modern Wealth Index from Charles Schwab Corp.
-The findings are based on a survey of 1,000 Americans ages 21 to 75.
+Only 25 percent of Americans have a financial plan that they have put in writing, according to the 2018 Modern Wealth Index from Charles Schwab Corp.
+Additionally, 29 percent of Americans have no financial plan at all.

-- 34 percent of millennials have a written financial plan
+The value of a written financial plan